Safety advice for students

-The College has established a contact tracing process through the COVID-19 Contact Tracing Hub [link] which will interface with the NHS’s Test and Trace service.
-It means that any local instances can be quickly dealt with and contacts traced to prevent further spread at the College.
+The College has established a contact tracing process through the COVID-19 Contact Tracing Hub which will interface with the NHS’s Test and Trace service.
+It means that any local instances of the virus can be quickly dealt with and contacts traced to prevent further spread at the College.
 There are various methods of contact tracing in operation on our campuses currently, you must abide by them.
 You should also download the NHS COVID-19 app, and look out for updates about the College's own contact tracing app that will be launched soon.

 In line with official government guidance, we will not be introducing mass routine temperature checking because this does not detect the asymptomatic carrier.
 However, should you feel COVID-19 symptoms, no matter how mild, you will have access to testing and you should follow the procedures to self isolate (see below).

 As part of the measures we are putting in place to ensure residents are able to comfortably adhere to social distancing guidelines.
 A range of measures are being developed to ensure that residents are safe, secure and can comfortably adhere to social distancing guidelines.
 This will include staggered arrival times, clear self-isolation procedures, and amendments to corridor and communal space usage.
 For more information please visit our accommodation webpages.

 Self-isolation or quarantine arrangements